glproxy/glproxy/README.md

 ---------------

-The automatic per-context symbol resolution for win32 requires that epoxy knows when `wglMakeCurrent()` is called, because wglGetProcAddress() return values depend on the context's device and pixel format.
-If `wglMakeCurrent()` is called from outside of epoxy (in a way that might change the device or pixel format), then epoxy needs to be notified of the change using the `epoxy_handle_external_wglMakeCurrent()` function.
+The automatic per-context symbol resolution for win32 requires that glproxy knows when `wglMakeCurrent()` is called, because wglGetProcAddress() return values depend on the context's device and pixel format.
+If `wglMakeCurrent()` is called from outside of glproxy (in a way that might change the device or pixel format), then glproxy needs to be notified of the change using the `glproxy_handle_external_wglMakeCurrent()` function.

 The win32 `wglMakeCurrent()` variants are slower than they should be, because they should be caching the resolved dispatch tables instead of